Badly approximable points on manifolds: Introduction

 \section{Introduction}

 The notion of badly approximable numbers, as much of the classical and modern theory of Diophantine approximation, is underpinned by Dirichlet's fundamental result.
-It states that for every real irrational number $\alpha$ the inequality
+It states that for every $\alpha\in\R$ and any $Q>1$ there exists $q\in\N$ and $p\in\Z$ such that $|q\alpha-p|<Q^{-1}$ and $q\le Q$.
+In particular, it implies that for every real irrational number $\alpha$ the inequality

 holds for infinitely many rational numbers $p/q$ written as reduced fractions of integers $p$ and $q$.
 A real number $\alpha$ is then called \emph{badly approximable} if there exists a constant $c=c(\alpha)>0$ such that